-- Signed statement certifying that the individual- - Attempted to obtain the VNF from the IRS or other tax authorities and was unable to obtain the required documentation; and - Has not filed a 2017 or 2018 income tax return and list the sources of any 2017 or 2018 income, and the amount of income from each source.
-If self-employed, the signed statement must also include the amount of AGI and U.S. income tax paid for the applicable tax year; - Copy of IRS Form 4868, "Application for Automatic Extension of Time to File U.S. Individual Income Tax Return," the individual filed with the IRS for the appropriate tax year; - Copy of the IRS's approval of an extension beyond the automatic six-month extension for the appropriate tax year; and - Copy of IRS Form W-2 for each source of 2017 or 2018 employment income received or an equivalent document.
+- - Has not filed a 2018- or 2019-income tax return and list the sources of any 2017 or 2018 income, and the amount of income from each source.
+If self-employed, the signed statement must also include the amount of AGI, and U.S. income tax paid for the applicable tax year; - Copy of IRS Form 4868, "Application for Automatic Extension of Time to File U.S. Individual Income Tax Return," the individual filed with the IRS for the appropriate tax year. - Copy of the IRS's approval of an extension beyond the automatic six-month extension for the appropriate tax year; and

+Copy of IRS Form W-2 for each source of 2017 or 2018 employment income received or an equivalent document.
+Fraud